bygri/1bsg/src/_content/index/join-about.md

 environment.

-Our members represent all the towns in the upper mountains including Blackheath, Katoomba, Megalong, Wentworth Falls, Leura, Mt Victoria and Hartley.
+Our members represent all the towns in the upper mountains including Blackheath, Katoomba, Megalong, Wentworth Falls, Leura, Mt Victoria, Hartley and Lithgow.

 We'd love to welcome your child for a free 3 week trial, to see what Scouting is all about and to meet the kids and Leaders at 1st Blackheath.